konqueror1/python-binance-sdk/README.md

 Unofficial Binance SDK for python 3.7+, which:

-- Uses the new websocket stream which supports live pub/sub so that we can save websocket connections
+- Uses Binance's new websocket stream which supports live pub/sub so that we could save websocket connections
 - Supports `pandas.DataFrame`
 - Based on python `async`/`await`
 - Manages the order book for you (handled by `OrderBookHandlerBase`), so that you need not to worry about websocket reconnection and message losses.